-It is important to emphasize that according to Definition~\ref{definition::finite_star_convex}, a finite star convex set is not necessarily a finite set and can have infinitely many members.
-We now report the main result of this section that shows when the action sets $\{\mathcal{A}_t\}_{t=1}^T$ are all star convex and finite, the LC-LUCB algorithm is tractable.
+It is important to emphasize that according to Definition~\ref{definition::finite_star_convex}, a finite star-convex set is not necessarily a finite set and can have infinitely many members.
+We now report the main result of this section that shows when the action sets $\{\mathcal{A}_t\}_{t=1}^T$ are all star-convex and finite, the LC-LUCB algorithm is tractable.
 We also empirically evaluate LC-LUCB in Section~\ref{section::experiments}.

-\begin{lemma} If all action sets $\{\mathcal{A}_t\}_{t=1}^T$ are star convex around the safe action $x_0$ and finite, then LC-LUCB can be implemented in polynomial time. \end{lemma}
+\begin{lemma} If all action sets $\{\mathcal{A}_t\}_{t=1}^T$ are star-convex around the safe action $x_0$ and finite, then LC-LUCB can be implemented in polynomial time. \end{lemma}